mcdomx/project1/README.md

 Keeping security in mind, the user id is not presented except when confirming a registration.
 No other security measures were implemented.

 Once a user is logged in, the user's name is presented in the top right of the site along with a link to logout.

+Session variables are used to keep track of the logged in user's credentials and respective information.
+The user will remain logged until the user explicitly logs out.
+No auto-logout or timeout-logout is implemented.

 ###Search
 Searching for weather is only possible when a registered user is logged in.
 Once logged in, the user is presented with a search page where a zip code or city can be entered.
 A partial zip code or city name will return all the results that match the partial result.
 If only one result is found, the user is directed directly to the weather page for the location; otherwise, the user is presented with a list of possible matches and must select from an item in the list.